lhduy/FlightInAmerican/README.md

 My initial thought is that the bar chart with 12 different colors in the first chart does not add additional value to the story.
 But as I went through the years, the colors actually made it easier to observe the patterns across the months.
 Still, it would be nice to present this as a line chart across the months with the option to compare the patterns across a few years.

 From: Yen Le
+1. What do you notice in the visualization?
+I notice two charts illustrating the change of US domestic flight in 10 years.
+The charts are presented in different colors representing 12 months in a year.
+The animation also helps me see how the data changes over time in only one chart.
+2. What questions do you have about the data?
+We have a clear overview from 1998 to 2008.
+What happened from 2008 until now ?
+3. What relationships do you notice?
+The difference of US domestic flight over years from 1998 till 2008 and every month within a year.
+4. What do you think is the main takeaway from this visualization?
+I can see how US airlines performed for 10 years from 1998 till 2008
+5. Is there something you don’t understand in the graphic?
+The line chart looks quite messy to me at first sight when I didn’t know I could show/hide each month of all years.
+I prefer the bar chart since I can compare the number of flights every month each year.

 ## Resources
 http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control